drzengineer/NotesApp/README.md

 ## Deployment

-Deployed on AWS Amplify with SSR.
+Deployed on AWS Amplify with a custom domain.
 Environment variables managed via Amplify console.
 Auto-deploys on push to `main`.

 ---